FRBNY-DSGE/DSGE.jl/doc/README.md

 # Model Design

-The Julia implementation of the FRBNY model is designed around a single object - the Model Object - which centralizes all information about the model's parameters, states, equilibrium conditions, and settings in a single data structure.
-The Model Object also keeps track of file locations for all I/O operations.
+DSGE.jl is an object-oriented approach to solving the FRBNY DSGE model that takes advantage of Julia's type system, multiple dispatch, package-handling mechanism, and other features.
+A single model object centralizes all information about the model's parameters, states, equilibrium conditions, and settings in a single data structure.
+The model object also keeps track of file locations for all I/O operations.

-The general structure and basic functionality of the model object is implemented by the AbstractDSGEModel type in `abstractdsgemodel.jl`.
-For a specific model specification SPEC, the model object is constructed by the function `ModelSPEC()` in `mSPEC.jl`, which is a subtype of `AbstractDSGEModel`.

 The following objects define a model:

 - __Parameters__: Have values, bounds, fixed-or-not status, priors.
-An instance of the `Param` type houses all information about a given parameter in a single data structure.
+An instance of the `AbstractParameter` type houses all information about a given parameter in a single data structure.
-- __States__: Mappings of names to indices (e.g. "π_t" -> 1)
+- __States__: Mappings of names to indices (e.g. "π_t" -> 1).
-- __Equilibrium Conditions__: A function that takes parameters and model indices, then returns Γ0, Γ1, Ψ, and Π (which fully describe the model in cannonical form)
+- __Equilibrium Conditions__: A function that takes parameters and model indices, then returns Γ0, Γ1, Ψ, and Π (which fully describe the model in cannonical form).
+- __Measurement Equation__: A function mapping states to observables.

-These are enough to define the model structure. _Everything else_ is essentially a function of these basics, and we can get to a forecast by this chain:
+These are enough to define the model structure. _Everything else_ is essentially a function of these basics, and we can solve the model and forecast observables via the following chain:

-- (Parameters + Model Indices + Eqcond Function) -> (TTT + RRR)
+- (Parameters + Model Indices + Equilibrium conditions) -> (TTT + RRR) (transition matrices in state-space form)
-- (TTT + RRR + Data) -> Estimation
+- (TTT + RRR + Data) -> Estimated parameter values
-- (Estimation + TTT + RRR + Data) -> Forecast      (not yet implemented)
+- (Estimated parameters + TTT + RRR + Data) -> Forecast      (not yet implemented)

 # Running the Code